ninjaofawesome/assessment2_sinatra/part_two_sql/readme.md

 end

 ****Retrieve all the wizards with powers that have the letter "l" in them.

+Select * FROM powers
+WHERE power = /[l]/

+(would that even work??)

-Retrieve all the wizards who have a combined damage of 10 or more.
+****Retrieve all the wizards who have a combined damage of 10 or more.

+Select * FROM powers
+WHERE power > 10

-Retrieve all the wizards sorted by their total damage.
+****Retrieve all the wizards sorted by their total damage.
 Your returned data should look like so.. wizard_name, total_damage.

-Create a wizard that has no powers.
+****Create a wizard that has no powers.

-Retrieve all wizards that have no powers.
+****Retrieve all wizards that have no powers.

-Create a data model for wizards for a world where wizards have many powers and multiple wizards can have the same power.
+****Create a data model for wizards for a world where wizards have many powers and multiple wizards can have the same power.
 Create some sample records.

-Retrieve the first wizard and any powers he/she has with damage greater than 5.
+****Retrieve the first wizard and any powers he/she has with damage greater than 5.

-What's the difference between an outer and inner join?
+****What's the difference between an outer and inner join?

-If I just write JOIN, is that an inner or outer join?
+****If I just write JOIN, is that an inner or outer join?

+Its an inner join.

-When would I want to use an outer join?
+****When would I want to use an outer join?